miller-me/lab-resources/Intros_to_Coding/Best_Practices.md

 `ValueError` indicates that you are trying to use a variable that hasn’t been defined.
 Read your errors!

-Side note: this is why scripts that “fail correctly” are so aggravating.
+Side note: this is why scripts that “fail correctly” can be incredibly aggravating.
 They don’t produce what you want, but they also don’t raise errors so you don’t know where to fix things.
 If something doesn’t work right, I would almost always rather receive an error than not.

 ##### Google and Stack Overflow